MohamedMedhatGhareeb/Robotics-Project_Robot-Arm-3-D.O.F-With-a-Grabber/README.md

-# Robotics Project_Robot Arm 3-D.O.F With a Gribber
+# Robotics Project_Robot Arm 3-D.O.F With a Grabber
 **-Designing a suitable capable Robot to withstand the Torques and Momentums.**

 Procedure for getting models of robot kinematics that are appropriate for robot control design.
 The procedure consists of the following steps: